 I have limited life-advice to dispense, being a middling millennial and all (but dibs on the band name).
-If you were to create a heat map of all the places I’ve lived up to a year ago, only one single 15-mile radius within the same county would glow.
-Not that physical movement is commensurate with actual worldly wisdom, but it can seem that way for someone feeling stuck and uninspired with life (i.e. ‘me’ and maybe you, too?)
+If you were to create a heat map of all the places I’ve lived up to a year ago, only one 15-mile-radius dot would glow.
+Not that physical movement is commensurate with worldly wisdom, but it can seem that way for someone feeling stuck and uninspired with life (i.e. ‘me’ and maybe you, too?)

 So, I quit my life and joined a cruise-ship.